-Tom Kristensen is the greatest competitor the Le Mans 24-Hour race has ever known.
+Tom Kristensen is the greatest competitor the Le Mans 24-Hours has ever known.
 The Dane took his first victory in the event in 1997 and followed it with a string of six successive wins from 2000-2005 that took him past the record previously held by Belgian legend Jackie Ickx.
-He added an eighth win in 2008 for good measure.
+He added an eighth win in 2008 and a ninth in 2013.

 In 2011, Kristensen made it to both the ROC Nations Cup final for Team Nordic and the Race Of Champions Grand Final, defeating Sebastian Vettel and Michael Schumacher along the way.
 He had already made it to both finals once before in 2005, when he and Mattias Ekström emerged victorious in the ROC Nations Cup for Team Scandinavia.